cachecashproject/go-cachecash/deploy/omnibus-cache/README.md

 docker build -f deploy/omnibus-cache/Dockerfile -t cachecash/omnibus-cache .
 ```

+It depends on the `cachecash/go-cachecash` image for binaries, so you may wish to rebuild that image first.

 # Running

 A configuration file must be bind-mounted at `/etc/cache.config.json`.
 This is temporary: once caches do not require